 Anyway, let's take a look at some of the performances, because my god.

 As previously mentioned, Kid Rock was "in the house" during this, the apex of his "rap rock" era.
-This is just after "Devil Without a Cause" and just before "Cowboy".
-He recently went double platinum, which is certainly something to bear in mind as he – upon removing the big fur coat, top hat and cane that he donned purely for the walk to centre stage – readied himself.
+This is just after "Devil Without a Cause" and just before "Cowboy."
+He recently went double platinum, which is certainly something to bear in mind as he—upon removing the big fur coat, top hat and cane that he donned purely for the walk to centre stage—readies himself like so:

-He then announces his name with this unusual chicken-like manoeuvre and some steam, before going directly into a song that prompts multiple thousands of white people to "get in the pit and try to love someone", to which their reaction is to get naked and beat the shit out of each other.
-This performance really should have been canon for political commentators as soon as it happened, because after seeing this it really is impossible to legitimately write an op-ed in the wake of Trump's election claiming you "didn't see it coming".
+Before going directly into a song that prompts multiple thousands of white people to "get in the pit and try to love someone," to which their reaction is to get naked and beat the shit out of each other.
+This performance really should have been canon for political commentators as soon as it happened, because after seeing this it really is impossible to legitimately write an op-ed in the wake of Trump's election claiming you "didn't see it coming."